openkfw/TruBudget/docs/developer/developer-setup.md

 1.  in root directory execute: `bash scripts/development/start-dev.sh --slim` or `bash scripts/development/start-dev.sh --full`

-This script sets the `.env` - file in the development directory automatically.
-No further steps needed.
+This script uses the `.env` - file under `scripts/development/.env` for setting the environment variables.

 Following services are dockerized with hot-reloading: